hershey101/hershey101.github.io/_posts/2016-09-05-Dear-Future-Wife.md

 This is a tough question to answer.
 It is one of life's biggest mysteries.
-Looking inward, trying to establish a sense of identity, and forever pursuing a better you is something that you do your entire life.
+Looking inward, trying to establish a sense of identity, and forever pursuing a better you is something that one should do their entire life.
 Therefore, the question "Who Am I?" is never truly answered.
 Nevertheless, I'll try to answer the basics of this question and leave the deeper philosophical ideas for later in this blog post, and subsequent other posts.